-Pakistan calls in army after days of protests
+As street tensions simmer, Pakistani law minister apologizes to protesters

 The police operation in Islamabad was suspended Sunday and violence also ebbed in Karachi and Lahore, though protests continued.

-Services disrupted
+Bus service disrupted

 Meanwhile the Islamabad protest continues to impact traffic.
 A section of the Pindi Bhattian motorway has been closed for security reasons and the National highway is also blocked in several locations, PTV reports.